pantrypoints/sp/content/en/research/countries/china/xi/chapter-02b.md

-people's congress system, the fundamental system of upholding the guiding position of Marxism in the ideological field, and the fundamental system of upholding the party's absolute leadership over the people's army; the system of multi-party cooperation and political consultation under the leadership of the Communist Party of China, the system of regional ethnic autonomy, the system of grassroots mass autonomy, the public ownership as the mainstay, the common development of various ownership systems, and distribution according to work as the mainstay.
+people's congress system, the fundamental system of upholding the guiding position of Marxism in the ideological field, and the fundamental system of upholding the party's absolute leadership over the people's army; the system of multi-party cooperation and political consultation under the leadership of the CCP, the system of regional ethnic autonomy, the system of grassroots mass autonomy, the public ownership as the mainstay, the common development of various ownership systems, and distribution according to work as the mainstay.